nhaai/traffic-prediction/README.md

 ## 📝 Notes

 - Conduct data collection and capture at least 2,000 samples (with supporting evidence).
 - Then proceed with labeling (use LabelImg to crop and label image data), and perform data preprocessing and feature extraction for other types of data.
-- The first evaluation session includes: the dataset, data preprocessing and feature extraction, train/validation/test split, running one machine learning model (Decision Tree), and reporting the accuracy metrics: Recall, F1, and Precision.
+- The first evaluation session includes: the dataset, data preprocessing and feature extraction, train/validation/test split, running one machine learning model (Decision Tree), and reporting the accuracy metrics: Precision, recall, and F1 score.